harrynwosu/IDD/README.md

 ## Overview

-For right now, you should only be worried about the following files/directories:
+For right now, you should only be worried about the following files/directories.
+Almost everything else is boilerplate:

 ```
 src/